WikiLeaks: Administration

-WikiLeaks describes itself as "an uncensorable system for untraceable mass document leaking" and "a project of the Sunshine Press," a non-profit organisation based in Iceland.
+WikiLeaks describes itself as "an uncensorable system for untraceable mass document leaking" with its goal being "to bring important news and information to the public".
+It is "a project of the Sunshine Press", a non-profit organisation based in Iceland.
 In 2010, Julian Assange and Kristinn Hrafnsson registered Sunshine Press Productions ehf as a business without a headquarters in Iceland.

 Assange serves as the Director of Sunshine Press Productions ehf and is on the board of directors with Hrafnsson and Ingi Ragnar Ingason.
 Gavin MacFadyen was a deputy board member.
-According to a January 2010 interview, the WikiLeaks team then consisted of five people working full-time and about 800 people who worked occasionally, none of whom were compensated.
+In 2010, the WikiLeaks team then consisted of five people working full-time and about 800 people who worked occasionally, none of whom were compensated.
+Former WikiLeaks journalist James Ball said in 2011 that "WikiLeaks is not a conventional organisation.
+It has no board, no governance, and no effective rules."

-Despite some public confusion, related to the fact both sites use the "wiki" name and website design template, WikiLeaks and Wikipedia are not affiliated.
-Wikia, a for-profit corporation affiliated loosely with the Wikimedia Foundation, purchased several WikiLeaks-related domain names as a "protective brand measure" in 2007.

-In November 2022, many of WikiLeaks releases disappeared from the website, bringing the number of documents from around 10 million to around 3,000.
-Other reported issues with the site included the websites search ability not working and a broken submission page.